-This section provides information about how to use the Eclipse Complete Plugin to review issues.
+This section describes how to use the Eclipse Complete Plugin to review issues.

 Filtering Issues with Audit Guide

 You can use the Audit Guide Wizard to filter vulnerability issues in your audit project based on a set of security-related questions.